 Have you even seen someone with a semicolon tattoo?
 You might start to take notice.
 It’s for those whose story could have ended in tragic ways, where, in writing their story, they could have ended it with a period.
 But instead, grace and strength found residence in their hearts, and they pressed on.
 Their story is now being written with a semicolon.
 It’s a short pause, but it’s not the end.
 It’s not their period.
 There is more to come.
 And they will keep writing.
 My story isn’t over.
 Neither is yours.
 You are loved, you are strong, and let me remind you when you start to forget.

-You’ll also like Surviving Domestic Abuse—When There Were No “Red Flags”, True Beauty is Found in a Woman’s Strength, Growth After Trauma, A Woman of Grit Without a Hard Heart, A Really Different Kind of Family, My Dad’s Suicide and the Hole in My Heart, and What Didn’t Kill Me Redefined My Strength
+You’ll also like Surviving Domestic Abuse—When There Were No “Red Flags”, True Beauty is Found in a Woman’s Strength, Anne, a Sobering Story of Domestic Violence, A Woman of Grit Without a Hard Heart, A Really Different Kind of Family, My Dad’s Suicide and the Hole in My Heart, and What Didn’t Kill Me Redefined My Strength